OpenSDN-io/tf-devstack/ansible/README.md

 ## Installation configuration

-Tungsten Fabric is deployed with Kubernetes as orchestrator by default.
+OpenSDN is deployed with Kubernetes as orchestrator by default.
 You can select OpenStack as orchestrator with environment variables before installation.

 ``` bash